Kannix2005/arduino-lora1276/README.md

 ## Overview

 This library is intended to use library of lora1276 by NiceRF for arduino with mongoos os.
+Library has been forked.
+This one adds JavaScript capabilities.

 ### Usage